Parramatta Female Factory: History

-In 1827, the factory was the site of Australia's first industrial action when women rioted as a response to a cut in rations and poor conditions.
+In 1836 Gordon was dismissed, although the governor, Richard Bourke said there was no wrong doing, and she received a years salary in compensation.
+Discipline has deteriorated and there were rumours of improprieties.
+He told his superiors and he had introduced order and the factory was a prison.
+Gordon was replaced by Sarah and Thomas Bell who were the matron and the keeper.

 By 1842 the factory accommodated 1,203 women as well as children.
 With the end of convict transportation to the colony, in 1848 the site was reassigned as a Convict Lunatic and Invalid Asylum.

 Current use

 The Parramatta Female Factory is now the earliest surviving female factory in Australia.
 The site is listed on the New South Wales State Heritage Register and is inscribed on the Australian National Heritage List on 17 November 2017.